 10. What causes my tomato to have lots of flowers but no tomatoes?

-Often when tomatoes have a lot of blooms and no tomatoes it is due to the weather.
+Often when your plants have a lot of blooms and no tomatoes it is due to the weather.
 When temperatures rise above 85 to 90 degrees F (depending on humidity) during the day and 75 degrees F at night, pollen will become unviable.
 Humidity can also come into play.
 In extreme humid times, pollen may become so sticky that it does not fall.
 On the other end of the spectrum, if it is very dry, pollen may become so dry that it does not stick to the female part of the flower.
 Tomatoes have perfect flowers, meaning each flower has both male and female parts and the plants can self-pollinate so pollinators are not needed for pollination.

 11. How do I grow a tomato plant in a container?